furyzenblade/ShadowPlay_Patcher/readme.md

 ## How to use
 1. Download the executable `ShadowPlay_Patcher.exe` from the Releases tab
-2. Run the executable either by itself or from a terminal/ console
+2. Run the executable either by itself or from a terminal/console
 3. You can optionally also run it with the argument `--no-wait-for-keypress` to surpress it waiting for user input before exiting.
 Like this: \
     `.\ShadowPlay_Patcher.exe --no-wait-for-keypress`

+The patch only modifies the running process and does not persist any changes to disk, meaning that it will have to be re-applied after every system reboot.
+You may want to auto-start the patcher, for example by dropping the exe (or a shortcut to it) into
+`%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## How to compile
 1. Open the solution file in VS